 The accuracy of the survey depends on answers we get from you and others selected for this survey.
 All information you provide is protected by the Privacy Act and will not be shared.
 You do not have to participate in this survey.
 Your help is voluntary and your decision to participate or not participate will not affect your Medicare benefits.
 Because your answers can help others with Medicare, we hope you will help us.

-If you have questions about the survey or if you would like to request the questionnaire in Spanish [or Chinese], please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
+If you have questions about the survey, please call [SURVEY VENDOR NAME] toll-free at [1-800-NUMBER] or e-mail [E-MAIL ADDRESS].
 Thank you for your help with this important survey.